Facilities & Resources

 Supply procurement occurs throughout the duration of the research project.
 By aligning supply procurement with the timeline and aims of the research, Investigators and their teams can ensure timely access to the needed supplies and materials, while preventing risk of overspending.

 During the Manage stage services proposed for the research will need to be engaged and associated relationships will need to be managed.
 The implementation of these agreements may require the attention of multiple layers of university administration.

 As a research project or program progresses there will be varying personnel needs.
-In some cases these will depend on milestone achievements, and so may be anticipated and planned for in advance.
+In some cases, these will depend on milestone achievements, and so may be anticipated and planned for in advance.
 In other cases there may be a need to change, add, or remove personnel without advance notice.
 It may be beneficial to calendar important personnel events like employee contract periods, projected student graduation dates, and personnel needs for related projects throughout the Manage stage to limit the frequency and impact of unexpected changes.

 In the Manage stage administrative tasks related to travel may include requesting approvals from the University or sponsor.
 Additional rules or requirements may be imposed by the researcher’s department, school, or college.

 In the Manage stage requirements relating to other resources will likely be primarily maintenance activities and could include tasks such as monitoring training status, collaborating with a facility director on scheduling access, or receiving annual review and approval from regulatory units responsible for protocol or space oversight.

-- Principal Investigators are responsible for coordination and maintenance of the facilities and resources needed to conduct their research programs and projects.
+- Principal Investigators (PIs) are responsible for coordination and maintenance of the facilities and resources needed to conduct their research programs and projects.

 - Department research administrators can assist researchers and their teams in oversight of ongoing administrative requirements related to use of university facilities and resources.